Maine Court Records

 - Petitions and warrants for pardon, amnesties, reprieves, and commutations

-Criminal records do not include identifying information such as photos, fingerprints, palm prints, or footprints.
 Traffic infractions and other civil violations are also not included.

-- The defendant must have been no less than 18 years old and not up to 21 years old at the time of conviction
+- The defendant must have been no less than 18 years old and up to 21 years old at the time of conviction

 - The offense committed must have been an eligible Class E crime